Kelly blasts 2 late homers, D-backs beat Dodgers 3-2 in 11

+They were met by Bradley, Robbie Ray and the Arizona Diamondbacks, who had their own complaints about this extra-sensitive extra inning.

+Although no punches were thrown in the bench-clearing postgame confrontation, these NL West rivals are well fueled for the rest of the weekend.

-LOS ANGELES (AP) — Carson Kelly hit a tying two-run homer in the ninth inning and a tiebreaking solo shot in the 11th, propelling the Arizona Diamondbacks to a 3-2 comeback victory over the major league-leading Los Angeles Dodgers on Friday night.
+Carson Kelly hit a tying two-run homer in the ninth inning and a tiebreaking solo shot in the 11th, propelling the Diamondbacks to a 3-2 comeback victory over the major league-leading Dodgers on Friday night.

-Both benches cleared after the final out when Archie Bradley shouted and pointed at the Dodgers’ dugout after completing his third save.
+But Kelly’s first career multi-homer game was overshadowed when both benches cleared after the final out.

+After Bradley completed his third save, he shouted and pointed at the players yelling at him from the Dodgers’ dugout, sending both teams onto the field for a meeting that stopped just short of a fight.

+Ray, who threw six innings of stellar two-hit ball, said he was “a little bit” surprised to be in a shouting match with Roberts.

+“Maybe it’s a fake tough-guy thing that he puts on for his team, but whatever,” Ray added.
+“We won that game.”

-Bradley had thrown an inside pitch to A.J.
-Pollock that appeared to hit the slugger on the hand, but instead popped into the air and was caught for the first out of the 11th.
+The trouble started two batters before the final out.
+Bradley threw an inside pitch that appeared to hit A.J.
+Pollock on the wrist, but popped into the air and was caught by Kelly for the first out of the 11th.
+The Dodgers argued that the pitch had hit Pollock, but video review allowed the call on the field to stand.

-Video review confirmed the out, but Pollock and Bradley exchanged gestures as Pollock left the field.
-The hostilities resumed after the final out, with Dodgers manager Dave Roberts getting particularly upset with someone on the Diamondbacks’ side, but no punches were thrown.
+“They missed it,” Roberts said.
+“That’s just the fact.
+You have a system in place to get it right, and it was clearly wrong.
+That impacted the game, and very rarely do I say a play impacts the game.”

+When Pollock eventually left the field, he was shooed off by Bradley, angering the Dodgers.
+Pollock and Bradley were teammates for the previous four seasons in Arizona, but apparently not pals.

 Andrew Chafin (2-2) pitched the 10th for the Diamondbacks, who ended the Dodgers’ five-game winning streak and earned their fifth victory in six games thanks to Kelly’s heroics.

-After Kelly drove his tying shot to right off Dodgers closer Kenley Jansen, the catcher improbably added a solo shot to left against Julio Urías (4-3) for the first multi-homer game of his career.
+After Kelly drove his tying shot to right off Dodgers closer Kenley Jansen, the catcher improbably added a solo shot to left against Julio Urías (4-3).

 Kelly had 14 previous career homers over four big league seasons, but he has been a scourge at Dodger Stadium this year.

 He also hit a ninth-inning, go-ahead homer off Jansen on July 3 during an extra-inning win by the Dodgers.
-Kelly even delivered a pinch-hit RBI double in the 13th inning back on March 29.
+Kelly even delivered a pinch-hit RBI double in the 13th inning back on March 29 in the longest regular-season game by time in Dodger Stadium history.

+“He’s a tremendous closer, has a lot of good stuff,” Kelly said.
+“But I hit one of his mistakes early on, and then got another one tonight.
+It was pretty simple.
+Just put the bat on the ball.”

+Kelly’s shot also extended the Diamondbacks’ streak to 16 consecutive games with a homer at Dodger Stadium, the longest by an opponent in the building’s history.

 Los Angeles managed no hits and one baserunner after the third inning while losing for just the second time in 10 games.
-Joc Pederson drew a leadoff walk in the 11th, but the Dodgers failed to mount a rally for a second straight walk-off victory.

-Walker Buehler pitched six scoreless innings of four-hit ball and rookie Will Smith had an early RBI double for the Dodgers, who were clinging to a 2-0 lead until Jansen blew his fifth save of the season.
+Walker Buehler pitched six scoreless innings of four-hit ball, but Jansen blew his fifth save of the season.

-Robbie Ray recorded seven strikeouts during six mostly dominant innings of two-hit ball for Arizona, but his teammates couldn’t score until the ninth.

-Kelly hit his 15th homer after Nick Ahmed’s leadoff single off Jansen, the Dodgers’ up-and-down veteran reliever.
-Kelly’s shot also extended the Diamondbacks’ streak to 16 consecutive games with a homer at Dodger Stadium, the longest by an opponent in the building’s history.

 3 MILLION IN BLUE

 The Dodgers topped 3 million fans at the earliest point in a season in franchise history when they drew 49,538 to their 62nd home game.
-The Dodgers have drawn 3 million fans in eight consecutive seasons.
+The Dodgers have drawn 3 million fans in eight consecutive seasons, and they’ve done it 33 times since moving to Los Angeles.

 TRAINER’S ROOM